FlashGoran/star_rise/content/higher_ed_event_lists/higher_ed_prompt.md

 Settings varies from megacities, large colonies, outback rimworlds, etc but mainly prospecting in frontiers (without the xeno from the movie or anything else copywrited)
 Ethical and moral dilemmas in mixed technology settings as budget cuts for profits are a huge driver.

-Events Quantity & Output Structure:
+Events & Output Structure:
+    Create 10 events “success” or 10 “failure.” events depending on whats asked. be creative with the event creation details.-
-    Create 60 events total—30 categorized as “success” and 30 as “failure.”, be creative - Success vs. Failure
+Success vs. Failure
     Success Events:
         Depict moments of victory, personal achievement, or clever problem-solving.